 Meet writer Stef Fox

-Stef has been helping stories take flight for over twenty years, first as a magazine journalist, then as a digital content creator and now as a ghostwriter, novelist and of course podcaster.
+Stef has been helping stories take flight for over twenty years, first as a magazine journalist, then as a digital content creator and now as a memoir writer, novelist and of course podcaster.

 She brings her editorial, technical and interviewing expertise to Cunny Corner, asking the questions, steering the conversations ... and cutting it all together in the editing room.

-Stef is bringing her editorial skills to Sue Pengelly's new book, Notorious, which tears open the social underbelly of Victorian Barnstaple, a thriving coastal town, revealing the prostitutes in all their cunning, clever, feisty and crime ridden glory.
+Look out for the Cunny Corner book, publishing winter 2026.
+Notorious tears open the social underbelly of Victorian Barnstaple, a thriving coastal town, revealing the prostitutes in all their cunning, clever, feisty and crime ridden glory.

 These women refused to conform to societal norms and often paid dearly for it.
 Warrior women, every one.